Bibliography

 Reiss, Edmund.
 Boethius.
 Twayne’s World Authors 672.
 Boston: Twayne, 1982.

-Relihan, Joel C. The Prisoner’s Philosophy: Life and Death in Boethius’s Consolation, with a contribution on the Medieval Boethius by William Heise.
+Relihan, Joel C. The Prisoner’s Philosophy: Life and Death in Boethius’s Consolation.
 Notre Dame, IN: University of Notre Dame Press, 2007.

 Rimple, Mark T. “The Enduring Legacy of Boethian Harmony.”
 In A Companion to Boethius in the Middle Ages, edited by Noel Harold Kaylor, Jr. and Philip Edward Phillips.
 Brill’s Companions to the Christian Tradition 30.
 Leiden: Brill, 2012.
 448-78.